 How do I install Malus extension?

 Download from the official source, install it in your browser or system, grant necessary permissions, and link it to your VPN client.
 Then configure your preferred rules and DNS settings.
-Pia vpn chrome
+Edge browser free download for pc: how to download, install, and secure your browsing with a VPN

 Does Malus extension hide my IP?